daleonpz/Notes/fh-dortmund/01-ITESD.md

 - Information hiding:
     - Work with black boxes (interfaces)
-    - Maintendable and extensable
+    - Maintainable and extensible

 - Abstraction: Focus on giving the relevant information to a particular purpose.

-- Modularity: no coupling (full independency), functional (strong dependency)
+- Modularity: no coupling (full independent), functional (strong dependency)

 ### Object orientation
-- An object has states and behaviours
+- An object has states and behavior
-- Classes: abstraction that defines propertios and characteristics of an object, are used as templates for objects.
+- Classes: abstraction that defines properties and characteristics of an object, are used as templates for objects.
 - Usually we think in an oriented-object way

 ### Structured Analysis and Design